cloud-agnost/agnost-website/blog/2023-07-09-why-we-are-developing-agnost.md

 platform, developers can quickly create prototypes, test ideas, and gather feedback from stakeholders.
 The visual interface allows for easy modification and iteration, reducing development cycles and accelerating time-to-market.

+What sets Agnost apart is its efficient code-push approach. **Instead of creating new Docker images for each code change, Agnost adopts a code-push approach.** This means that whatever changes you make in your code are deployed to your application servers in seconds.
+This streamlined process eliminates the need for time-consuming image building and deployment steps, allowing for faster development cycles and immediate application updates.
+Agnost's code-push approach enhances agility and productivity, enabling developers to make on-the-fly code changes and see the results immediately.

+It facilitates faster experimentation, bug fixing, and feature development, empowering developers to iterate and improve their applications with ease.

 > **Enhancing Team Collaboration**